 - Whether it’s hitting business targets or bolstering engagement, identify clear goals and objectives regarding what you want to achieve by introducing gamification into the workplace.

 - Take the time to listen and understand each employee’s unique needs.
 What motivates and drives them?
 Are there common resources that can meet those needs?

 - Design programs around the unique skills and motivations of your employees.

-- Make sure employees fully understand why gamification is being introduced and what their role is in making it successful.
+- Ensure employees fully understand why gamification is being introduced and their role in making it successful.

 - Test the gamification process before releasing a game into the workforce.
 Analyze what does and doesn’t work and adjust accordingly.

-- Constantly measure and gauge employee reaction regarding the process.
+- Constantly measure and gauge employee reactions regarding the process.

 BeeLiked employee engagement software